Improve your overall well-being and reduce your risk of chronic disease in the process.

 And many of us are making daily choices that unwittingly promote this detrimental response, which results from an immune system imbalance.
 If we can address that, we can cut the risk for the aforementioned long-term health problems and help ease many near-term ills, such as skin disorders, joint pain, digestive problems, migraines, anxiety and mood swings.

-One of the most effective ways to start healing chronic inflammation is by healing "leaky gut syndrome," which is damage the gut lining that can be triggered by alcohol, food sensitivities, certain medications, low-grade gut infections or chronic stress.
+One of the most effective ways to start healing chronic inflammation is by healing "leaky gut syndrome" — i.e. damage to the gut lining that can be triggered by alcohol, food sensitivities, certain medications, low-grade gut infections or chronic stress.
 The weakened lining allows proteins and bits of bacteria to permeate the gut wall and escape into the bloodstream, which sets off an inflammatory response throughout the body.
-(Learn more about how an out-of-balance gut affects your well-being.)
+(Learn more about how an out-of-balance gut affects your well-being here.)

 To me, sugar is public health enemy number-one, the worst toxin we expose ourselves to.
 It’s time to cut it out of your diet, once and for all.
-It's not easy —sugar dependence has a strong pull.
-But these tips on how to use aromatherapy to reduce cravings can help you kick the sugar habit.
+It's not easy — sugar dependence has a strong pull.
+But these tips can help you kick the sugar habit.

 A great way to quickly put the brakes on inflammation is by eliminating foods and liquids that have the potential to be toxins, irritants or allergens.
 For a period of 14 days or more, eliminate not only sugar and processed foods, but also alcohol, gluten (wheat, spelt, kamut, rye, barley, and malt), dairy, soy, corn, eggs and nightshade vegetables (white potatoes, tomatoes, eggplant and peppers).
 Afterwards, reintroduce foods slowly so you learn which ones may be triggers for you.
-I strongly recommend working with a Health Coach during an elimination diet, to help you get individual guidance.
+I strongly recommend working with a health coach during an elimination diet, to help you get individual guidance.

 Bone broth is one of the best anti-inflammation foods.
 It's full of gelatin and collagen, which soothes the intestinal tract and helps heal a leaky gut.
 The gelatin and collagen also support your joints and bones, and reduce inflammation throughout your body.
 It's easy to incorporate into your diet as a base for soups and stews, whether you make it from scratch (ambitious!) or buy it from a reputable online purveyor.